TRUMP ACCOUNTS FOR KIDS AND THE $1000 INVESTMENT FOR NEWBORNS : WHAT PARENTS NEED TO KNOW

 So whether you make $25,000 a year or $250,000, your baby if eligible gets that $1,000 head start.

-Once the account is opened, the government deposits the $1,000 seed payment.
+Once the account is opened, the government deposits the $1,000 seed payment if your child is born between 2025-2028.
 But that’s just the beginning.

 Families can contribute up to $5,000 per year to the account.